 Begin cooking rice according to package directions.

-Heat saute pan on medium heat and add olive oil.
-When oil begins to ripple, add shrimp mixture and cook 4-6 minutes until shrimp is hot and pink (For pre-cooked shrimp, just saute until hot).
+Heat sauté pan on medium-high heat and add olive oil.
+When oil begins to ripple, add shrimp mixture and cook 4-6 minutes until shrimp is hot and pink.
+(For pre-cooked shrimp, just sauté until hot).

-Serve rice, cooked shrimp, and guacamole in a bowl with diced tomatoes, cilantro (optional), and hot sauce.
+Serve rice, cooked shrimp, and guacamole in a bowl with diced tomatoes.
+Spoon the sauce from the pan over the shrimp.
+Optionally, serve with hot sauce and cilantro.